 The vehicle may also have a Rear Vision Camera (RVC).
-See Rear Vision Camera (RVC) on page 9-56 for more information.
+See Rear Vision Camera (RVC) on page 9-60 for more information.

-If the vehicle has a RVC, the $\circlearrowleft$ button for turning the dimming feature on or off will not be available.
+If the vehicle has RVC, the $\circlearrowleft$ button for turning the dimming feature on or off will not be available.

 Vehicles with OnStar have three additional control buttons for the OnStar system.
 See your dealer for more information about OnStar and how to subscribe to it.
-See OnStar Overview on page 14-1.
+See the OnStar Owner Guide for more information about the services OnStar provides.